GhostWrench/pqm/README.md

 PQM is a node.js and browser javascript library for dealing with numbers with units like "10 meters".
-With it you can create variables that represent these physical quantities and us them in math almost like a normal numeric variable.
+With it you can create variables that represent these physical quantities and use them for math just like a normal numeric variable.

 Create a physical quantity variable
 --------------------------------------------------------------------------------

 ### Create a basic quantity

-Use the `pqm.quantity` constructor to create a physial quantity variable
+Use the `pqm.quantity` constructor to create a physial quantity

 ```javascript
 let q = pqm.quantity(10, "m");